kadamwhite/talks/2016/wp-node-feelingrestful/wp-node-feelingrestful.md

 // Use the WP API client plugin _purely_ to generate a URL var archiveQuery = site.posts().page( page )._renderURI();

-d3.json( archiveQuery, function( result ) {
+d3.json( archiveQuery, function( posts ) {
-  // Visualize "result"
+  // Visualize "posts"
 });
 ```

 ???
-You don't even need to use the AJAX component: D3 is a data visualization framework that has its own AJAX functionality built-in, and it's possible right now to use the api client package to build an application that uses D3, or jQuery, or whatever library you already have for AJAX.
+You don't even need to use the AJAX component: D3 is a data visualization framework that has its own AJAX functionality built-in, and it's possible right now to use the API client package to build an application that uses D3, or jQuery, or whatever library you already have for AJAX.

 This all depends on Browserify or Webpack right now, but...